 So you’re going to the Albuquerque International Balloon Fiesta?
 AWESOME!
-Whether this is your first fiesta or if you’re a seasoned pro, one thing is certain: you’re going to have a fantastic time.
-Gazing at
+Whether this is your first fiesta or you’re a seasoned pro, one thing is certain: you’re going to have a fantastic time.

 dozens hundreds of balloons literally lifting off right before your eyes is simply astounding.
 But if it’s your first time, and you’re wondering, “What the heck do I take with me?”
 Well, I’m here to help answer that question.
 Shoot, even if this is your 20th time to the event, there may be something here you haven’t thought about taking yet.